pixout/PixView/README.md

 ![Pixout ArtNet Viewer demo](http://pixoutserver.com/data/img/rocket.png)

 This viewer emulate lighting device and displays ArtNet flow without universe limitation for specified Fixture on the PC screen.
-At the moment viewer supports only MADRIX fixtures (.mpx) after it will be converted to (.pxm) format
+At the moment viewer supports only Pixout pixel mapping + fixtures (.pxm)

 *This project could be build on Linux and Windows but we doesn't try to build it on Apple*

+Also you can prioritize <a href="http://www.gitfund.org/pixout/PixView">here</a> or <a href="https://www.bountysource.com/teams/pixout">here</a> issues for help us.

 ## Build instructions